attaramajesta/Tucil1_13522139/readme.md

 # Tugas Kecil 1 Strategi Algoritma - Semester II Tahun 2023/2024

 ## Deskripsi :
 A program designed to find the optimal solution for Cyberpunk 2077's Breach Protocol mini-game, where players hack local ICE systems.
 It utilizes the Brute Force algorithm to navigate through matrices, sequences, and buffer sizes, aiming to maximize rewards.
-The program provides prompt outputs of the maximum reward, buffer contents, token coordinates, and execution time, offering players efficient hacking strategies
+The program provides prompt outputs of the maximum reward, buffer contents, token coordinates, and execution time, offering players efficient hacking strategies.

 ## How To Use :
 1. Ensure you have Python installed along with an appropriate IDE.
 Developer used ver 3.8.10 64-bit.